Charlene Fletcher

 Assistant Professor - History, Department of History, Anthropology and Classics

 In addition to her research, Dr. Fletcher serves on the editorial boards of The Register of the Kentucky Historical Society and the North Meridian Review.
-She is an elected member of the National Council of Public History (NCPH) Board of Directors.
+She is also an elected member of the National Council of Public History (NCPH) Board of Directors.